nesterow/redis_proxy/readme.md

 ```

 ### Rest API
-- 'GET /' - returns usage information for the cache instance and http proxy
+- `GET /` - returns usage information for the cache instance and http proxy
-- 'GET /GET/{key}' - returns value associated with the key or 404 if value  dosn't exist on either cache or redis instance
+- `GET /GET/{key}` - returns value associated with the key or 404 if value  dosn't exist on either cache or redis instance

 ### Architecture